-The event will be held at the Birmingham Civil Rights Institute, 520 Sixteenth Street North, Birmingham, Alabama (just across the street from the historic church), with special guests including members of the 4 Little Girls’ families and past recipients of college scholarships provided by the 4 Little Girls Memorial Fund.
-Admission is by ticket and/or invitation only, as space is limited.
+The event was held at the Birmingham Civil Rights Institute, 520 Sixteenth Street North, Birmingham, Alabama (just across the street from the historic church), with special guests including members of the 4 Little Girls’ families and past recipients of college scholarships provided by the 4 Little Girls Memorial Fund.

 In an instant they were gone…

 Addie Mae Collins, 14